samelsonlab/samelsonlab.github.io/join/index.md

 ## Undergraduate Students

-We currently have room for 1-2 undergraduate students.
-Students are expected to commit to working at least 10 hours a week.
-If interested, please send your CV/Resume and a short paragraph about why you want to join the lab to [Dr. Avi Samelson](/contact).
+We currently do not have plans to add any more undergraduate students to the lab.
+But we are always looking for motivated and talented people, so feel free to send your CV/Resume and a short paragraph (it is easy to tell when your paragraph has been assisted by ChatGPT!) about why you want to join the lab to [Dr. Avi Samelson](/contact).